sentrysoftware/metricshub/hws-doc/src/site/markdown/troubleshooting/debug.md

 Set `loggerlevel` to `off` to disable the debug mode.

+> **Note**: To ensure that any configuration mistakes made during a recent deployment are easily identifiable, the **Hardware Sentry Agent** activates its internal logging system at the `error` level by default, providing quick and easy analysis of any issues that arise in production.

 ## OpenTelemetry Collector

 To get more details about the **${solutionName}** operations (initialization, pipeline, termination), first set the log `level` to `error`, `warn`, or `debug` in the **otel/otel-config.yaml** file: